malvikasharan/APRICOT/APRICOT_tutorial.md

     apricot classify --analysis_path $ANALYSIS_PATH
 }
 `````
-The selected proteins that are selected based on the domains of interest are classified when the annotations contain one of the terms provided vie `keyword` subcommand.
-APRICOT uses the list of terms given with the option `-cl`, or when not defined by users, it uses the list of terms given for the domain selection.
-The list of selectedd proteins are stored in the subfolder `2_selected_domain_information` as shown below.
+The list of proteins that are selected based on the domains of interest is classified when the annotations contain one of the terms.
+The classified files are stored in the subfolder `2_selected_domain_information` as shown below.

 `````
 APRICOT_analysis